Sacha Lord: Parklife Festival

 Lord co-created Parklife Festival in 2010, to celebrate artists across indie, house and techno music.
 It has hosted some of the biggest names in music, including Snoop Dogg, Liam Gallagher and Skepta.

 The weekend festival, which moved from Platt Fields Park in Fallowfield to Heaton Park, Manchester in 2012, attracts 80,000 visitors each year.

 The Festival employs over 4,500 people over the weekend.
 Each year, it raises over £100k for the Parklife Community Foundation, that is distributed to help local causes.

 Parklife Festival was cancelled in 2020 due to the Coronavirus pandemic and rescheduled to September 2021 following the easing of lockdown restrictions.

 In July 2024, it was announced that Sacha Lord had exited The Warehouse Project and Parklife.
 In a statement, Lord confirmed that he would be exiting the two businesses he co-founded, following a deal to transfer his shares to LN Gaiety — a joint venture between Live Nation and Gaiety Investments which acquired a majority share in the businesses in 2016.

 Hide Out Festival

 Lord was one of the creators of Croatia's Hideout Festival, a five-day alternative music extravaganza held on the island of Pag, in 2011.
 It has sold out every single year since its conception.

 Wythenshawe F.C.

 In April 2023, Lord was announced as the new chairman of newly promoted non-league football club Wythenshawe F.C.
+He stepped down from the role in June 2025.